EugenM03/simple--ai--chess/README.md

 ## Implementation

-All pieces are dynamically alocated in memory and stored as a structure:
+All pieces are dynamically allocated in memory and stored as a structure:

 ```C
 typedef struct piece {
   char color;  // piece's color